-Section 42 Rent-Restricted Housing Projects Frequently Asked Questions Neb.
+Section 42 Rent-Restricted Housing Projects Frequently Asked Questions

+Neb.
 Rev. Stat. § 77-1333

 1: Who is eligible to file the Income & Expense Reporting Form (IERF) with the Nebraska Department of Revenue (DOR)?
-Is the rent-restricted project eligible to file if the project ONLY has Nebraska state tax credits?
+Are you eligible to file if the project has ONLY Nebraska state tax credits?

 Per Neb.
 Rev. Stat. § 77-1333, the filing requirements apply to projects that have been allocated federal low-income housing income tax credits under Section 42 of the Internal Revenue Code (IRC) administered by the Nebraska Investment Finance Authority (NIFA).
-If a project only has Nebraska housing credits and not credits under IRC § 42, those properties are not eligible to file.
+If a project only has Nebraska housing credits and not credits under IRC § 42, those properties are not required to file.